geochurch/www_personalgenomes_org/README.md

 ### Running locally (works immediately!) ###

-You can run the site now by navigating to the top directory of the project and running `python manage.py runserver`.
+You can run the site now by navigating to the top directory of the project and running `python manage.py runserver --insecure`.
 You can then load the site by opening a web browser and navigating to `http://localhost:8000`.

 Because the development settings (which are default) use SQLite, no additional installation of